-The Paul Smith (view at Paul Smith) and Ted Baker suits (view at Nordstrom) are the best choices for several reasons.
-Both have a classic look that will be appropriate for the office and events for years to come.
-They also flatter a variety of body types.
-If you travel or commute, opt for the Paul Smith suit.
-But ideally, you should have both of these suits in your wardrobe if your office has a more formal dress code.
+The Paul Smith (view at Paul Smith) is the best choice for several reasons.
+It has classic look that will be appropriate for the office and events for years to come.
+It also flatters a variety of body types and is great for travel or commute.

 What to Look for in Men's Suits